git/git.github.io/SoC-2017-Ideas.md

 title: SoC 2017 Ideas
 ---

-This is the idea page for Summer of Code 2017 for Git and libgit2.
+This is the idea page for Summer of Code 2017 for Git.

 ## About applying for SoC with the Git project